Illinois: European exploration and settlement prior to 1800

 French explorers Jacques Marquette and Louis Jolliet explored the Illinois River in 1673.
 Marquette soon after founded a mission at the Grand Village of the Illinois in Illinois Country.
 In 1680, French explorers under René-Robert Cavelier, Sieur de La Salle and Henri de Tonti constructed a fort at the site of present-day Peoria, and in 1682, a fort atop Starved Rock in today's Starved Rock State Park.
 French Empire Canadiens came south to settle particularly along the Mississippi River, and Illinois was part of first New France, and then of La Louisiane until 1763, when it passed to the British with their defeat of France in the Seven Years' War.
 The small French settlements continued, although many French migrated west to Ste.
 Genevieve and St. Louis, Missouri, to evade British rule.

-A few British soldiers were posted in Illinois, but few British or American settlers moved there, as the Crown made it part of the territory reserved for Indians west of the Appalachians, and then part of the British Province of Quebec.
+British forces garrisoned a few isolated posts in Illinois; however, the region saw virtually no British or American colonization.
+This lack of settlement was a direct consequence of imperial decrees, which first designated the territory as indigenous lands west of the Appalachians and subsequently absorbed it into the Province of Quebec.
 In 1778, George Rogers Clark claimed Illinois County for Virginia.
 In a compromise, Virginia (and other states that made various claims) ceded the area to the new United States in the 1780s and it became part of the Northwest Territory, administered by the federal government and later organized as states.